 3.1.
 REGULATORY FRAMEWORK

 3.1.1.
 Regulatory authority(ies)

 STUK is the authority and expert in radiation and nuclear safety in Finland.
 It interprets requirements set forth by law and supervises implementation.
-Furthermore, STUK supervises nuclear materials in order to ensure that they are not used for other than peaceful purposes.
-The objective of STUK’s activities is to maintain Finnish radiation and nuclear safety at a high level and develop a safety culture in society in general.
+Furthermore, STUK supervises nuclear materials in order to ensure that they are not used for purposes other than peaceful ones.
+The objective of STUK’s activities is to maintain Finland’s radiation and nuclear safety at a high level and develop a safety culture in society in general.
 The power company operating an NPP is always responsible for the plant’s safety.
-It is the duty of STUK to supervise all activities, from the design of plants to their decommissioning; STUK also carried out the national and EU stress tests in Finland after the Fukushima Daiichi NPP accident.
+It is the duty of STUK to supervise all activities, from the design of plants to their decommissioning; STUK also carried out the national and European Union stress tests in Finland after the Fukushima Daiichi NPP accident.

 STUK also supervises Posiva’s research, development and planning for the final disposal of spent nuclear fuel and the activities of the nuclear power companies in the treatment, storage and final disposal of low and intermediate level reactor waste.
 In addition, STUK controls the safety of the transportation of nuclear waste and radioactive materials.

 STUK operates under the auspices of the Ministry of Social Affairs and Health.
 The safety authority maintains close contacts with MEAE, other government bodies, research institutes, universities and power companies.
 STUK is assisted by the Advisory Committee on Nuclear Safety in major nuclear safety issues and by the Advisory Committee on Nuclear Security.